Taj McGowan

-Taj McGowan (born December 30, 1996) is an American football running back who is a free agent.
-He played college football at UCF, where he rushed for 470 yards and 8 touchdowns his senior season.
+Taj McGowan (born December 30, 1996) is an American former professional football running back.
+He played college football for the UCF Knights, rushing for 470 yards and eight touchdowns his senior season.

 Professional career

-McGowan appeared in a rookie minicamp for the Jaguars after going undrafted in the 2019 NFL Draft, and was signed by the Jaguars on June 5, 2019.
+McGowan appeared in a rookie minicamp for the Jaguars after going undrafted in the 2019 NFL draft, and was signed by the Jaguars on June 5, 2019.
 He was waived/injured on July 31, 2019, and placed on injured reserve.
 He was waived with a failed physical designation on April 20, 2020.